 The cosmetic medical industry is competitive and clients are spoilt for choice in who they decide to see for treatment of their wrinkles and other cosmetic concerns.
 Discounted treatments are one of many marketing tools clinics and practitioners use to attract new clients.
-However shopping around for aesthetic procedures is not like shopping for a new ipad or pair of shoes.
-I am of the firm belief that offering discount specials or ‘scoupon’ deals on wrinkle relaxers and dermal fillers is irresponsible.
+I am a firm believer that this is a slippery slope right to the bottom.
+Shopping around for aesthetic procedures is not like shopping for a new ipad or pair of shoes.
+When it comes to MEDICAL procedures, offering discount specials or ‘Scoupon’ deals on wrinkle relaxers and dermal fillers is irresponsible.

 "When it comes to your face, your body and your health I am a strong believer that we should invest and use high quality, evidence based and safe products or procedures"

 As a potential client you should be assertive and know EXACTLY what a doctor (or in some cases a nurse) is injecting into your face and you should ALWAYS have a consultation with a doctor before any treatment is performed.
 You should be offered all available treatment modalities and work with the doctor in establishing a treatment plan tailored to your individual concerns and desired outcome.

 During my training in aesthetics I have come to realise that not everything is in my scope of practice .
 For example I love to use dermal fillers for facial contouring and volume replacement however if a patient were seeking a non-surgical option from myself and I felt that the condition of their skin may be such that a mini-lift ( a surgical procedure) would be their best option both in terms of results and longevity, I would then refer on to a surgeon rather than pocket my client's hard earned dollars by performing a procedure I know wont have the best aesthetic results.